NxPKG/khulnasoft-docs/content/analytics/analytics-engine/sampling.md

 ## How sampling works

-Cloudflare's data sampling is similar to how online mapping services like Google Maps render maps at different zoom levels.
+Khulnasoft's data sampling is similar to how online mapping services like Google Maps render maps at different zoom levels.
 When viewing satellite imagery of a whole continent, the mapping service provides appropriately sized images based on the user's screen and Internet speed.

 ![The image on the left shows a satellite view from OpenStreetMap.
 On the right, the same image is zoomed in.
 In these two images, each pixel represents the same area; however the image on the right has many fewer pixels.](/images/analytics/zoom-less-pixels.png)